Anandhaganesh/Prompt_AI/KNG_RAG.md

 4. For each condition → creates a **Condition node** + links it with `RATED_FOR`
 5. For each injury → creates an **InjuryRisk node** + links it with `MITIGATES`

-**Run once** to set up the database.

 ---

 ### STEP 5 — `query_rag.py` (Traditional RAG)
 > *"The dumb ctrl+F search — just looks for keywords"*

 What it does:
-1. Takes your question: *"road marathon, worried about shin splints"*
+1. Takes  question: *"road marathon, worried about shin splints"*
 2. Searches for shoes that CONTAIN the words "road" and "shin_splints"
 3. Returns whatever matches — no smarts, no connections